dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/functions/pattern_matching.md

 title: Pattern Matching
 ---

-There are four separate approaches to pattern matching provided by DuckDB: the traditional SQL [`LIKE` operator](#like), the more recent [`SIMILAR TO` operator](#similar-to) (added in SQL:1999), a [`GLOB` operator](#glob),
+There are four separate approaches to pattern matching provided by dataminer: the traditional SQL [`LIKE` operator](#like), the more recent [`SIMILAR TO` operator](#similar-to) (added in SQL:1999), a [`GLOB` operator](#glob),